software-mansion/protostar/website/docs/cairo-1/02-understanding-cairo-packages.md

 ## Packages

-Package consist of multiple modules and must define `cairo_project.toml` and `lib.cairo` files.
+Package consist of multiple modules and must define `Scarb.toml` and `src/lib.cairo`.

 :::info
 Some other tools and resources,